History of Sak Yant Tattoos

 Finding the accurate Sak Yant Tattoo History is a difficult task.
 While there is a general consensus of the beginnings and development of the Sak Yant, often Thailand, Cambodia, Burma and to a lessor extent Laos, all have variations of claims.
 These claims are made and widely shared, mainly by modern adherents of Sak Yant and influenced mostly by national pride rather than historical accuracy.
 Cambodians will refer to them as Khmer Tattoo while Thai’s refer to them as Sak Yant.

 N.B.
 No authentic Sak Yant Master will refer to them as Bamboo Tattoo.
-This is purely a marketing Scam by Thailand Tattoo Parlors
+This is purely a marketing trick used by many Thailand Tattoo Parlors

 Is the Sak Yant Cambodian? or Thai?